Peter Litvin

-Peter Litvin (born April 20, 1985) is an American music artist, actor, music producer, film maker, audio engineer, composer, songwriter, performer, YouTuber, and multi-instrumentalist based in New York City.
+Peter Litvin (born April 20, 1985) is an American music artist, actor, and songwriter based in New York City.
 Litvin is best known for his lead role as Hectic Knife in the film Hectic Knife, which was picked up for distribution by Troma Entertainment in 2016.
 He was discovered and mentored by music engineer Bob Ebeling who has worked with artists like Eminem, Rufus Wainwright and Phish.
 Litvin acted as a producer on JJ Brine's studio album President of Mozambique, and as a composer for Jeff Krulik's musical documentary, Heavy Metal Picnic, in 2010.
 Litvin has collaborated with writer & actor Trent Haaga on several short films.
 He is also the founder of Revolution Studios, a recording studio in New York City.

 Early life

 Litvin was born in Mount Clemens, Michigan on April 20, 1985.
 At the age of 8, he began playing music on an old guitar.
 Soon he played music that he composed.
 As Litvin reached adolescence, his understanding of how music works were fine tuned as he worked with Scott Lyon.
 Litvin attended Eisenhower High School in Shelby Township, Michigan, where he befriended American filmmaker and long-time collaborator Greg DeLiso.
 He earned Associate of Arts degree from Macomb Community College in 2005.
 He received his Bachelor of Business Administration degree from Rochester College in 2006.
 Litvin relocated to Brooklyn, New York in 2008, and later to Los Angeles in 2019.